amissine/ali.guest/README.md

     - saves the `feed` for subsequent analysis in your $HOME directory.
       > And your home directory is outside the image container :)

 Not bad for a one-liner, is it?
-Try it out!

-You can run it from your browser using [Play with Docker](https://labs.play-with-docker.com/):
-- Login as docker, then Start;
-- ADD NEW INSTANCE;
-- copy and paste `docker run -v $HOME:/umf -it docker.io/amissine/ali_guest:1.0.0` to the command line;
-- hit Enter!

-Now you can also SSH to this instance from your own box and watch the feed coming your way in real time: `tail -f feed`.

 ## Discussion